Stride-Labs/mainnet/ics-instructions/README.md

 # `stride-1`

+# Section 1: Overview

 Stride's launch on the Replicated Security will be different from other consumer chain launches.
 Other chain launches spawned a new chain from a fresh genesis state, but Stride already exists as a sovereign chain.

 ### Required tasks
 At a high-level, as a validator, you have the following tasks.
 You *must* complete all 3 tasks.

-If you don't complete all of the tasks, the launch will fail!!!

 1. Sync a stride-1 node ASAP (see step 1 below)
-2. Complete key assignment ASAP (or commit now to using your Cosmos Hub validator key)
+2. Complete key assignment ASAP and **before** the spawn time (or commit now to using your Cosmos Hub validator key).
+For emphasis, you must do key assignment or commit to using your Hub validator key **before** spawn time or there will be liveness issues with Stride.
 3. Execute the Stride v12 upgrade on 2023-07-19, around 5pm UTC

-Again, you must do these three tasks or the launch will fail!!!
+Do these three tasks or the launch will fail!!!

 ### How will the sovereign -> consumer chain transition work on the Cosmos Hub?